Aidan-McNay/fast-robots-docs/docs/lab9.rst

      return curr_angle;
    }

-This yielded an angle reading that didn't suffer from wrapping within the range :math:`[-180^\circ, 180^\circ)`, allowing our PID controller to function well:
+This yielded an angle reading that didn't suffer from wrapping, allowing our PID controller to function well:

 .. youtube:: SjqVC8BoJ8s